oneryalcin/html-snapshot/README.md

 uv pip install -r requirements.txt  # not necessary if using uvx
 ```

-For remote execution, the script can be invoked directly from a Git repo:
+For remote execution, the script can be invoked directly from this GitHub repo:

 ```bash
 uvx --with playwright python gh:oneryalcin/html-snapshot/html_snapshot.py sample.html